Do you want to stop debt collection companies? You may need to do more than to request that they stop contacting you.

 If you do not respond to a debt collection lawsuit, the company may obtain a default judgment.
 Judgments are unsecured debts; however, debt collection companies may have other options for collecting a judgment.

 Some states allow creditors who hold judgments to obtain a wage garnishment order.
 Therefore, you may suddenly lose a substantial portion of your wages, depending on the laws in your state.

 In other states, a judgment holder can file a supplemental proceeding to attempt to collect the money owed from your personal assets.
 Most states allow judgments to attach to real estate so that you cannot sell your home without paying the judgment.

-A Chapter 7 case allows you to erase debt from judgments.↑ Back to top
+A Chapter 7 case allows you to erase debt from judgments.

 I Cannot Afford to Hire a Bankruptcy Attorney to File Chapter 7

 Many people who struggle with debt problems do not have the money to hire a bankruptcy attorney to file their case.
 If you can afford to hire a bankruptcy lawyer, that is great.
 However, if you cannot afford an attorney, we want to help.

-Click here to learn how Upsolve's free bankruptcy process can help you get out of debt at no charge to you.
+Take our screener to see if Upsolve's free bankruptcy process can help you get out of debt at no charge to you.
 Our services are provided to low-income individuals who need debt relief but cannot afford to hire a bankruptcy attorney.

 Upsolve is a non-profit organization that is dedicated to assisting individuals to get out of debt, so they can get a fresh start to recover and rebuild after a financial crisis.
 Whether you lost your job, had an accident, or overused credit cards, you can file a Chapter 7 bankruptcy case.